PomonaCS051/PomonaCS051.github.io/student_guide.md

 professor, respond directly to the comment by making another comment.
 If it is a general question, raise an issue in your repository or the starter code repository depending on the nature of the question or concern.

-## Quick Reference

-### Terminal Navigation
-{% highlight bash %}
-cd /path/to/folder # makes current directory /path/to/folder
-pwd # prints the path of the working directory
-{% endhighlight %}

-### Git
-{% highlight bash %}
-$ git status # get details of your git repo - modified files, current branch, etc.
-$ git starterCode  # fetches new assignments and merges them into `master` branch
-$ git newLab lab47 # creates a branch, `lab47` for you to work on
-$ git submit lab47 # pushes lab47 branch to your private GitHub repo
-$ git checkout a-branch-name # checks out `a-branch-name`
-$ git commit -m "my commit message" # creates a new commit with a message
-$ git add -A # stages all modified files for next commit
-{% endhighlight %}

-## Resources and Further Reading